Xython/wisepy2/README.rst

 .. code:: shell

-    cmd> python add --help # not only `cmd`, support all terminals as well.
+    cmd> python add --help # not only `cmd`, support all terminal as well.

     add
     - left(positional or keyword arg)